extemporelang/extemporelang.github.io/_docs/guides/pattern-language.md

 because that's the actual file where the important functions and macros associated with the pattern language live.

+{:.note-box}

+The specific pattern examples given in this guide will probably get pretty boring, looping hundreds/thousands of times as you read through this content.
+Feel free to change any of the details (e.g. the lists of pitch values) as you go---the more you play around with things, the deeper your understanding will be.

 ## Pattern basics

 A pattern looks like this: